-AI (artificial intelligence) seems to be taking the world of Human Resources and Recruitment by a storm.
+AI (artificial intelligence) seems to be taking the world of HR and recruitment by a storm.
 Previous years have seen countless different articles and blog posts covering AI.
 On top of that, more and more recruiting software seems to make use of AI in some form or another.
 It’s safe to say, AI in recruitment and HR can be seen as the most present trend to dominate the space in the next years.

-As more and more HR tech trends for 2018’ lists start to appear, two things become clear:
+As more and more HR tech trends lists appear, two things become clear:

 1 The recruitment market is buzzing with innovation